ExtendRealityLtd/Tilia.Locomotors.AxisMove.Unity/Documentation/HowToGuides/AddingSlideMovement/README.md

 Duplicate the `HorizontalAxisAction` GameObject by right clicking on the `HorizontalAxisAction` GameObject and selecting `Duplicate` from the context menu then rename the duplicated `HorizontalAxisAction (1)` to `VerticalAxisAction`.

-Select the `VerticalAxisAction` GameObject from the Unity hierarchy and on the `Unity Input Manager Axis 1D Action` component change the `Axis Name` value to `Vertical`.
+Select the `VerticalAxisAction` GameObject from the Unity Hierarchy window and on the `Unity Input Manager Axis 1D Action` component change the `Axis Name` value to `Vertical`.

 ![Update Axis Name To Vertical](assets/images/UpdateAxisNameToVertical.png)